The Ultimate Coffee Brewing Guide: Unlock The Secrets To A Perfect Cup

 When you add creamers, milk, sugar, and flavors to your coffee, it can negate some of these effects.
 You can’t exactly fight your blood sugar while ingesting more sugar.

-In short, the more that your coffee can be defined as a specialty beverage, the fewer health benefits come through, the more of the actual coffee flavor gets lost.
+In short, the more that your coffee can be defined as a specialty beverage, the fewer health benefits come through and the more of the actual coffee flavor gets lost.

 There are so many different ways your coffee flavor can be affected.